Pepsi Arena, Albany, NY

 Average Song Gap: 5.78

-Notes: Saw It Again featured an extended jam.
+Notes: Trey teased Super Bad in 2001.
+Saw It Again contained an extended jam.
 Piper included a distinct Birds of a Feather tease, several months before the song actually debuted.
 The jam after Caspian ended bore a similarity to Llama.
 Antelope contained a Buried Alive tease from Trey.
 The opening act was J. Willis Pratt & We're Bionic.

 Songs by Debut Year: